-Drilling and Formation Evaluation revenues declined slightly in 2002 compared to 2001.
-Approximately \$62 million of the decrease was due to lower North American logging and perforating activity.
-An additional \$21 million of the change resulted from decreased drill bit sales principally in North America.
-These decreases were partially offset by \$74 million of increased drilling systems activity primarily in international locations such as Saudi Arabia, Thailand, Mexico, Brazil, and the United Arab Emirates.
+DRILLING AND FORMATION EVALUATION revenues declined slightly in 2002 compared to 2001.
+Approximately \$62 million of the decrease was in logging and perforating primarily due to lower North American activity.
+An additional \$21 million of the change resulted from decreased drill bit revenue principally in North America.
+These decreases were offset by \$74 million of increased drilling systems activity primarily in international locations such as Saudi Arabia, Thailand, Mexico, Brazil, and the United Arab Emirates.

-On a geographic basis, the decline in revenue is attributable to lower levels of rig activity in North America, which also put pressure on pricing of work in the United States.
+International revenues were 72% of Drilling and Formation Evaluation's revenues in 2002 as compared to 66% in 2001.
+On a geographic basis, the decline in revenue is attributable to lower levels of rig activity in North America, putting pressure on pricing of work in the United States.
 Latin American revenues decreased 1% as a result of decreases in Argentina due to currency devaluation and in Venezuela due to lower activity brought on by uncertain market and political conditions and the national strike.
-International revenues were 72% of Drilling and Formation Evaluation's revenues in 2002 compared to 66% in 2001.